 First, figure out how quickly you can pay off the tax debt.
-Paying the debt all at once will save you some money if you have the cash on hand or you can get it—the IRS will continue to assess late payment penalties up through the date you pay in full.
+Paying it all at once will save you some money if you have the cash on hand or you can get it, because the IRS will continue to assess late payment penalties and interest up through the date you pay in full.

-If that's not possible, however, the IRS will let you pay the debt over time.
-The downside to this is that interest and late charges will continue to accrue until it's paid off.
+The IRS will let you pay the debt over time if paying it in one lump sum simply isn't possible.
+The downside to this option is that interest and late charges will continue to accrue until the entire balance is paid off.

 If You Can Pay Within 45 Days

-If you can't pay your tax bill in its entirety right now but you know that you'll be able to do so within 45 days, send in a partial payment using the Form 1040-V payment voucher at the time you file your return.
+Send in a partial payment using the Form 1040-V payment voucher at the time you file your tax return if you can't pay your tax bill in its entirety right now but you know you'll be able to do so within 45 days.
 Most tax preparation software provides the form and it's also available online at the IRS website.

 Wait for the IRS to send you a letter detailing your outstanding balance and any late charges that have been added.
 The IRS usually provides a grace period for payment of between 30 to 45 days after sending that letter.
 Pay your remaining balance by the deadline set by the IRS.

-The process is similar if you can pay within four months.
-Send in a partial payment using Form 1040-V and wait for the IRS to send you a letter telling you how much you owe including late charges.
+The process is similar if you can pay off the tax owed within four months.
+Send in a partial payment using Form 1040-V and wait for the IRS to send you a letter telling you how much you owe, including late charges.
 Then call the IRS at the number shown on the letter to request a short-term extension of time to pay beyond the date set in the letter.